aurumbow/Atelier2/README.md

-# Atelier2
+# FirstUpload
-Collection of code and discussions for Atelier 2
+First Post

-Belongs to Dawn Murphy (3167772)
+It's just a p5 helloWorld for sound, becuase I don't usually work with sound, so I want to test it out